dbt-labs/docs.getdbt.com/website/docs/docs/dbt-versions/release-notes/05-Aug-2023/deprecation-endpoints-discovery.md

 ## Environment and account queries

-Environment and account queries that use `Int` as a data type for ID has been deprecated.
+Environment and account queries that use `Int` as a data type for ID have been deprecated.
 IDs must now be in `BigInt`.
 This change is in effect and has been since August 15, 2023.

 Example of query before deprecation: